-Music is something I love more than anything.
-I play the piano, harpsichord, and reed organ (aka pump organ/aka harmonium).
-I also have a theremin which is so difficult to play.
+Music is something I love perhaps more than anything.
+I play the piano, harpsichord, clavichord, and reed organ (aka pump organ/aka harmonium).
+I also have a theremin, which is so difficult to play.
 Maybe more will come in the future.
-I have ambitions to learn the autoharp (because of PJ Harvey), but I have a lot of ambitions...
+I have a lot of ambitions...

-In the non-classical world, I have a penchant for creative singer-songwriters and groundbreaking rockers.
-My favourite chanteuses are Björk, PJ Harvey, Tori Amos, Fiona Apple, Alison Goldfrapp, Madonna, Ella Fitzgerald, Janis Joplin...
+I have a penchant for creative singer-songwriters and groundbreaking rockers.
+My favourite chanteuses are (in no particular order) Björk, PJ Harvey, Tori Amos, St. Vincent, Fiona Apple, Alison Goldfrapp, Madonna, Siouxsie Sioux, Ella Fitzgerald, Janis Joplin...
 My favourite band on earth is Radiohead.
 Led Zeppelin is simply out of this world and Battles tickles my sonic nerve in ways I never knew possible.
-I also like Portishead, Hooverphonic, Bauhaus, Modeselektor, OK Go, Grizzly Bear, Yeah Yeah Yeahs, Flying Lotus, Ultraísta, the Flaming Lips, The Doors, and of course The Beatles.
+I also like Portishead, Atoms for Peace, Hooverphonic, Bauhaus, Modeselektor, OK Go, Grizzly Bear, Yeah Yeah Yeahs, Flying Lotus, Ultraísta, Mazzy Star, Jane's Addiction, David Bowie, Steely Dan, The Doors, and of course The Beatles.
 There's lots of dubstep on my playlist thanks to Thom Yorke (whose music I also love).
 And in another corner entirely is Spanish flamenco music (and dance), which transports me to another place.

 And now for my music.
 What I am best known for, and what prompted me to relaunch my website, is my piano transcription of the aforementioned soundtrack of Bram Stoker's Dracula by Wojciech Kilar.
 The Coppola version stands among my favorite vampire films, and one of the best parts about it is the score.
 Some time ago I gradually became obsessed with this music.
 I always wanted to play it on the piano, but could never find a written score, even for orchestra.
 So around 1999 I decided to transcribe the piece myself.
 I have no experience in transcription, but I love the score so much I just had to figure it out!
 It took hours and days of tedious work listening to the orchestral soundtrack CD, pausing after a few seconds, arranging it for piano and writing it down, listening again, etc....
 A labor of love.
 I adapted the music as a six-movement suite (Dracula: The Beginning; Vampire Hunters; Lucy's Party; The Brides; The Storm; Mina/Dracula).